Lecture Notes in Cosmology: Thomson scattering

-Integrating over all the incoming directions and multiplying by the Thomson scattering rate:
+Integrating over all the incoming directions and multiplying it by the Thomson scattering rate:

 we obtain part of the collisional terms for the Boltzmann equation \eqref{photonBoltzmannequationfull}.
 This is the scattering rate into photons with momentum in the direction $\hat p$, which we have taken as the reference direction.
-There is also a contribution which takes into account the scattering of photons into other directions different from $\hat p$.
+There is also a contribution that takes into account the scattering of photons into directions different from $\hat p$.
 This generates the term:

-Finally, all the calculations performed here assume the electron fluid at rest.
+Finally, all the calculations performed here assume the electron fluid to be at rest.
 Performing a boost, we get the Doppler shift term $-\tau'\hat p\cdot\mathbf v_{\rm b}$.
 Indeed, the photon energy in the new frame is given by:

 upon a boost with velocity $\mathbf v_{\rm b}$.
 The Lorentz factor on the right hand side is unity since $|\mathbf v_{\rm b}|^2$ is negligible, being a first-order quantity.
 The perturbed distribution $\mathcal F_\gamma$, being a scalar, transforms as: